 Part 1: How to Edit Stop Motion Using iMovie Alternative for Windows

 The greatest disadvantage of iMovie is that it is only available for Mac users!
 Also, it is not possible to transfer music from iTunes with copyright issues and the internet pictures become blurry so the only alternative is using your own pictures.
 The best alternative is Wondershare Filmora that negates all these problems and can be used by anyone on both Mac and Windows PC.
-Check the video below about how to combine the stop-motion videos with Filmora.

 Related: How to Make Green Screen Effects